udshah31/Weather-Tracker/README.md

  *
  * Weather Tracker delivers a user-friendly experience with a clean UI closely aligned to provided Figma designs,
  * offering users accurate and reliable weather information.

+ * for setup
+ * latest android studio with Android Studio Ladybug | 2024.2.1 Patch 3
+ * and necessay libs are in file

  */